joyrexus/leap-view/docs/overview.md

 ---

+You can always load a new sample by clicking the filename of the currently loaded sample.

+#### Playback controls

 The viewer provides basic playback controls as well as the ability to specify particular regions of interest within the sample.

 The primary playback control is the spacebar, which toggles between a pause and